A probabilistic approach to drift estimation from stochastic data: Examples

 Again, because of the properties of $\rho$, both $M_\rho$ and its inverse are bounded operators.
 Thus there is a bijection between the RKHS generated by $\tilde{k}_{ \text{diff}, \epsilon}^\mu$, and the range of the integral operator $K_{ \text{diff}, \epsilon}^\mu$.

-\paragraph{Bandwidth selection} We now present our method of selecting a bandwidth $\epsilon$ for constructing a kernel over a dataset $\calD$.
+\paragraph{Bandwidth selection} The proposed algorithm depends on several choices of bandwidth parameters, which also play the role of a smoothing parameter.
+We now present our method of selecting a bandwidth $\epsilon$ for constructing a kernel over a dataset $\calD$.
 It depends on the choice of a threshold $\eta \in (0,1)$, and a zero threshold $\theta_{zero} = 10^{-14}$.
 We first choose a subsample $\calD'$ of the data set $\calD$ and construct the set $\calS$ of all possible pairwise squared distances.
 Usually, it suffices to choose $\calD'$ to be 0.1 fraction of the dataset $\calD$, equidistributed throughout $\calD$.
-Now set another threshold :
+Given the threshold $\eta$ , we set $\epsilon$ such that $\eta$-fraction of the numbers in $\calS$ are greater than $\epsilon \theta$, where $\theta$ is the threshold :